quicwg/base-drafts/draft-ietf-quic-tls.md

 frame: once the latter is higher than the former, the handshake is confirmed.

 An endpoint MUST NOT discard its handshake keys until the TLS handshake is confirmed from its perspective.
-An endpoint MAY discard its handshake keys as soon as it has confirmed the handshake.
+An endpoint SHOULD discard its handshake keys as soon as it has confirmed the handshake.
 Endpoints SHOULD repeatedly send ACK-eliciting frames encrypted with 1-RTT keys as soon as they have installed those send keys and until they receive an acknowledgment for one of them.